Shoray2002/Shoray2002/README.md

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/Shoray2002/Shoray2002/main/giphy.gif" />
 <p ><strong>
-Hi, I'm Shoray, a second-year student majoring in Artificial Intelligence at the Indian Institute of Information Technology, Lucknow.
+Hi, I'm Shoray, a pre-final year student majoring in Artificial Intelligence at the Indian Institute of Information Technology, Lucknow.
 I am a front-end Dev and fiverr freelancer.
 I love to learn new technologies and interact with clients and personnel in the industry.
 I pay my undivided attention on my projects and don't quit until they are finished.
   </strong>
 </p>